“If I had a nickel every time someone yelled ‘Party town!’ at me when I tell them I lived in Goa, I wouldn’t have had to leave Goa to find work.”

 One of my favourite memories of arriving in Goa is through the Mandovi Bridge, where the bus gently descents from the Porvorim hills and hits the foot of the bridge and you lay your eyes on the beautiful Mandovi River below and Panjim City beyond.
 The city’s grand entrance always struck me as cinematic, and I’m not the only one.
 The Mandovi River, which runs adjacent to the city (specifically the picturesque main street, D. B. Bandodkar Marg), holds a dear place in the hearts of all Goans.
 It’s symbolic of the region and inseparable from its people.

 There is a growing movement in the city to reclaim Goa’s global identity and present it in all its complexities.
 The unique history of Goa is immediately visible in its architecture, food, language and local identity; it is not the sex, drugs and party hub you think it is.
-It is home to more than a million people, most of whom live far from its bustling beach belt.
+It is home to more than a million people (approx. 1.45 million, to be more precise), most of whom live far from its bustling beach belt.
 It is home to native people and those who left their former homes, jobs and urban ambitions for a more peaceful life.